 July’s average sale price for a condominium-class property was $299,665, an increase of 6.8 per cent from last year while the average sale price of a residential-class property was $487,308, an increase of 10.4 per cent from a year ago.*

 “Residential house prices continue to increase; however, these are reasonable gains and are not creating a bubble by any stretch,” Delahunt maintains.
 “Condo prices have now recovered, and the oversupply in that sector no longer exists.
 Ottawa has a healthy condo market and with major developments coming online in the future, we expect these too will be absorbed in due course.”

-The $350,000 to $499,999 price range was the most active price point in the residential market, accounting for 42 per cent of May’s transactions while 28 per cent of residential sales were in the $500,000 to $749,999 range.
-The most prevalent price point in the condominium market, which increased to the $225,000-$349,999 price range two months ago, accounts for 57 per cent of the units sold.
+The $350,000 to $499,999 price range was the most prevalent price point in the residential market, accounting for 42 per cent of July’s transactions while 28 per cent of residential sales were in the $500,000 to $749,999 range.
+The most active price point in the condominium market, $225,000-$349,999, accounts for 52 per cent of the units sold.

 When asked about how the upcoming federal election might affect the real estate market, Delahunt emphasizes, “We continue to believe the stress test is negatively impacting our housing market and look forward to hearing about how the various parties intend on addressing this contentious issue as the election approaches.”